Is this the death of the ‘doer-upper’? Why buyers are ditching the DIY dream

 AI summary

 The Kiwi dream of a 'doer-upper' is fading as buyers prioritise convenience and budget certainty.
-A Trade Me survey shows 49% of buyers want a new or updated home, while only 6% are looking for a fixer-upper.
+A Trade Me survey shows 49% of buyers now seek new or renovated homes, while only 6% are looking for a fixer-upper.

-This trend has created a 'quality gap', with 51% of buyers struggling to find suitable properties.
-Since most homeowners aren't renovating to sell, vendors with modernised homes have a significant competitive advantage in the current market.
+This has created a 'quality gap', with 51% of buyers citing a lack of suitable properties as their main barrier.
+Sellers with modernised homes have a strong competitive advantage in the current market, while those with original properties may need to adjust expectations.

 "